MohanasundaramA/Blogsite/README.md

 ## Features
 **Admin Role:**
 - Create, Edit, and Delete Blogs: Admins can manage blog content.
+- Add, Edit, and Delete Images: Admins can manage images associated with blog posts.
 - Like and Comment on Blogs: Admins can interact with blogs by liking and commenting.
 - View All Blogs: Admins can browse posts from all users.</br>